 South Cumbria Rivers Trust takes the issue of invasive non-native species very seriously.
 We are relatively lucky so far with the small number of freshwater and riparian plants and animal species that have arrived in the area.
 Those that we do have (Japanese knotweed, Himalayan balsam, Giant hogweed and American skunk cabbage), we run a number of control programmes for.

-For those species that have not arrived to South Cumbria yet, it is incredibly important to prevent them from coming.
+For those species that have not arrived to South Cumbria yet, it is incredibly important to prevent them from doing so.
 This is why we take biosecurity so seriously.
-Prevention is the way forward – so making sure that no species are introduced or spread between areas is a priority.
+Prevention is key – making sure that no species are introduced or spread between areas is a priority.

 A bit of background about invasive non-native species…

 Over 10,000 years ago following the Ice Age, plants and animals slowly colonised Britain coming from mainland Europe northwards.
 As sea levels rose, Britain was cut off from the European mainland and became an island.
 It is the species that had colonised Britain and established themselves during this period that we call native species.

 Since then, humans have introduced many new species of animals and plants to Britain and these are called non-native species.
 Many of these are welcome additions to British biodiversity, however a minority do have serious negative impacts.
 These species spread causing damage to the environment, economy and health and are called invasive non-native species.

 How they affect you

 Whether you knew it or not, you are involved!
 If you are reading this, chances are you care.

 South Cumbria’s unique freshwater environment is increasingly under threat from invasive non-native species.
 When they become established out of their native locations some species can cause severe and sometimes irreversible damage to the environment.